Prion Infection Control

 1. Sodium hydroxide is caustic but relatively slow-acting at room temperature and can be removed from skin or clothing by thorough rinsing with water for 15–30 minutes.

-2. DO NOT use sodium hydroxide or bleach in eyes or mouth, or on any other mucous membrane.
-For a splash to the eye or mucous membrane exposure, rinse well with saline or tap water.
+2. DO NOT use sodium hydroxide or bleach in the eyes or mouth, or on any other mucous membrane.
+For a splash to the eye or exposure of the mucous membranes, rinse well with saline or tap water.

-3. Cover wound with waterproof dressing to prevent secondary contamination.
+3. Cover wound with a waterproof dressing to prevent secondary contamination.

 4. Report your exposure.